 3. Is Mulch or Rock Better for Landscaping?

 Organic hardwood mulch is better than rock because of how effectively it nourishes the soil.
 While rocks are low maintenance and longer lasting than hardwood mulch, they do not provide any nutrients for the soil.
-Moreover, they also can overheat the ground and mess with the pH of the soil to harm your plants.
+Moreover, they can overheat the ground and mess with the pH of the soil to harm your plants.

 4. Will Mulch Attract Termites?